larowlan/workbench_moderation/README.txt

 Once the module is installed and moderation is enabled for one or more node types, users with permission may:

+* Use the "Moderate" node tab to view moderation history and navigate versions.

+When the Workbench module is enabled, users with permission may also:

 * See messages about moderation state when visiting a moderated node.
 * Moderate content from the "View Draft" page.
-* Use the "Moderate" node tab to view moderation history and navigate versions.

 ----
 5. Troubleshooting